 Read our full Vuze review

 Deluge has been around forever, and it can be as simple or as powerful as you want it to be, making it one of the most versatile free torrent clients out there.
-That's because it's extendable via plug-ins, which effectively enable you to build your own personalised version of Deluge.
+That's because it's extendable via plug-ins.
+During testing, we found that to be its greatest strength, being customizable with the help of different plugins.
+That effectively enables you to build your own personalized version of Deluge.

 Read our full Deluge review